Affordable Dentures In Lincoln, CA

 There are two types of dentures – complete and partial dentures.
 Complete dentures are used when all of the teeth are missing, while partial dentures are used when some natural teeth remain.
 A Partial denture not only fills in the spaces created by missing teeth, it prevents other teeth from shifting.

 A complete denture can be either “conventional” or “immediate.”
 A conventional type is made after the teeth have been removed and the gum tissue has healed (usually takes 4 to 6 weeks).
 During this time, the patient will go without teeth.
 Immediate dentures are made in advance and immediately placed after the teeth are removed, thus preventing the patient from having to be without teeth during the healing process.
 Once the tissues shrink and heal, adjustments will have to be made.

 Dentures are very durable appliances and will last many years but may have to be remade, repaired, or readjusted due to normal wear.

-The process of getting dentures requires several appointments, usually over a period of several weeks.
+The process of getting permanent dentures and partial dentures requires several appointments, usually over a period of several weeks.
 Highly accurate impressions (molds) and measurements are taken and used to create your custom denture.
 Several “try-in” appointments may be necessary to ensure proper shape, color, and fit.
 At the final appointment, your dentist will precisely adjust and place the completed denture, ensuring a natural and comfortable fit.